-Now type in “resource” in CLI, and please make a copy of the result (in case of any problem you can just go back).
-Then find the 4 lines specifying the motor pin assignment:
+Now type in “resource” in CLI, find the 4 lines specifying the motor pin assignment:

 resource MOTOR 1 B07 resource MOTOR 2 B06 resource MOTOR 3 B05 resource MOTOR 4 B04

-To manage the issue more easily, we can write down the current motor ordering with the pin number next to them:
+Now you can can write down the pin number next to the motor ordering with the pin number next to them: